-Being robbed or injured during a trip overseas is an awful experience only made worse if you didn't buy insurance or have an insurer who refuses to pay out your claim.
+Being robbed or injured during a trip overseas is an awful experience only made worse if you didn't buy travel insurance or have an insurer who refuses to pay out your claim.
 Consider these 10 points before you head overseas and put your mind at rest.

 If you die while travelling, filling out forms won't be an issue for you, but it will be for your next of kin.
 The bureaucracy and costs of repatriation after death are expensive, upsetting and time-consuming.
 Travel insurance won't bring you back to life but it can help speed up and streamline your resting in peace.

 Shop around.
 Travel agents can be persuasive salespeople and they often receive generous commissions on insurance they sell.
 Just because they say the policy is comprehensive and the best on offer, doesn't mean it is.
-Do your research, compare policies and read the small print.
+Do your research, compare policies and always read the small print.

 No point in having travel insurance for your trip to Laos if it doesn't cover Laos.
 Generally travel to the USA will attract higher prices because of the cost of medical care there.
 Southeast Asia generally doesn't have premiums like that.

-* Maximum amount per item
+Maximum amount per item

 You don't want your $1,500 camera stolen only to find out your insurer has a maximum payout per item of $250.